Stability and chaos in dynamical last passage percolation: Inputs concerning the geometry and weight of the static polymer

 \section{Inputs concerning the geometry and weight of the static polymer}

 Here, we record the main inputs that we will need.
 Most of these have been derived in the companion article~\cite{NearGroundStates}.
-There are four subsections.
-The first two treat some rather basic aspects, and a notational convention.
-The next records a series of results from~\cite{NearGroundStates} concerning geometry of polymers $\rho_n \big[ (x,s_1)\to (y,s_2) \big]$ and their weights $\weight_n \big[ (x,s_1)\to (y,s_2) \big]$.
-The final one presents a further important input, an assertion that the twin peaks' event is a rarity for the routed polymer weight profile.
-This result is also derived in~\cite{NearGroundStates} but depends on Brownian regularity theorems in~\cite{BrownianReg} and~\cite{DeBridge}.
+There are three subsections.
+The first treats some rather basic aspects, and a notational convention.
+The second records a series of results from~\cite{NearGroundStates} concerning geometry of polymers $\rho_n \big[ (x,s_1)\to (y,s_2) \big]$ and their weights $\weight_n \big[ (x,s_1)\to (y,s_2) \big]$.
+The third presents a further important input, an assertion that the twin peaks' event is a rarity for the routed polymer weight profile.
+This result is also derived in~\cite{NearGroundStates} relying on Brownian regularity theorems in~\cite{BrownianReg} and~\cite{DeBridge}.